Benidorm Bastards

 Benidorm Bastards is a Belgian comedy television series.

 Format

 Benidorm Bastards is a Belgian hidden camera comedy programme on the Flemish TV channel 2BE.
 All characters are amateur actors and senior citizens.
-The programme has a similar concept to Trigger Happy TV, of which a Belgian version was broadcast on the same channel.
+The programme has a similar concept to Trigger Happy TV, a Belgian version of which was broadcast on the same channel.
 In October 2010, a second season started on 2BE.
 In the program old actors try to act as if they were young talking about things no older person would dare to talk about.
 They also have funny situations like out-of-control electric wheelchairs and other funny happenings which seem strange to young people.